A Comparative Study of History Teaching in Australia and Canada

 Assessment methods in history education vary between Australia and Canada.
 In Australia, assessments often involve research projects, essay writing, and oral presentations, allowing students to demonstrate their research and analytical skills.
 In contrast, Canada utilizes a combination of traditional exams and alternative assessments, such as group projects and multimedia presentations, to evaluate students’ historical knowledge and understanding.

-Related Article: How Much Gap is Accepted for Study in Australia?
+Related Article: Why Study Diploma of Nursing in Australia?

 Teacher Training and Professional Development